-It is very important to us at The Finchley Preschool that children are fed nutritious home-cooked meals that provide them with the nutrients they require to grow and develop.
-With this in mind all of our menus designed by specialist nutritionists meaning you can rest assured that your child will be receiving healthy food when they’re at The Finchley Preschool.
+It is very important to us at The West Finchley Nursery & Preschool that children are fed nutritious home-cooked meals that provide them with the nutrients they require to grow and develop.
+With this in mind all of our menus designed by specialist nutritionists meaning you can rest assured that your child will be receiving healthy food when they’re at West Finchley Nursery & Preschool.
 We serve largely organic food and provide our children with varied tasty meals.

 We are committed to Healthy Eating and all our dishes offered in the nursery rank as ‘healthy eating choices’.